cscvlab/IFPS/README.md

 # Inverse Farthest Point Sampling (IFPS): A Universal and Hierarchical Shell Representation for Discrete Data

-This repository is the official implementation of our ICMR 2025 paper:
+This repository is the official implementation of IFPS:

 __Inverse Farthest Point Sampling (IFPS): A Universal and Hierarchical Shell Representation for Discrete Data__